joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-03-24-fiddler-ncaa-bracket.md

     return (calc(b[0], k+1), calc(b[1], k+1))
 ```

-finally we loop over the rounds of the tournament
+Finally we loop over the rounds of the tournament

 ```python
 b = bracket(1, 1, d)